 1. Make sure the pulley horn printed correctly with the 0.2mm nozzle — it should have a clear jagged pattern that matches the horn design.

-2. Gently spin the pulley teeth onto the motor horn until they begin to engage.
+2. Gently slide the pulley teeth around the motor horn until they begin to engage.
 It may be too tight to push fully by hand, but should start to line up.

 3. Use a M3 8mm buttonhead screw and screw it in through the pulley into the horn until the screw cannot easily turn becauase of the pulley.